Tier 1 Graduate Entrepreneur visa

 I have finished my university can I open a business now

-If you have at least a bachelor's degree from a UK university you will need to receive an endorsement letter.
-This letter can come from the university or college you studied in (if it has the authority to endorse students) or you can receive an endorsement from the UK Trade & Investment (UKTI).
+If you have at least a bachelor’s degree from a UK university you will need to receive an endorsement letter.
+Not to mention, this letter can come from the university or college you studied in (if it has the authority to endorse students) or you can receive an endorsement from the UK Trade & Investment (UKTI).
 Once you receive the letter you can begin preparations for a Graduate Entrepreneur so can start your business.

 Are there any restrictions on my visa

-You are permitted to operate your business only and you will not be able to seek other employment, you do not have access to public funds, under this visa you cannot settle (you will need to switch).
+Premission is given to operate a business but no employment is allowed, you do not have access to public funds, under this visa you cannot settle (you will need to switch).

 How long can I stay in the UK

-With a successful initial application you will be granted a visa for the duration of 12 months.
-You can apply for this visa from inside & outside the UK (as long as you have finished a UK NORIC approved university and have a letter of endorsement).
-You will be allowed to extend your visa for an additional 12 months after that you will have to switch to Tier 1 Entrepreneur.
+Initial application grants 12 months.
+Furthermore, you can apply for this visa from inside & outside the UK (as long as you have finished a UK NORIC approved university and have a letter of endorsement).
+Extensions are available for an additional 12 months after that you will have to switch to Tier 1 Entrepreneur.